National economy (Turkey): Economic policy of the CUP

 Before the 1908 revolution, the Committee of Union and Progress held extremist views of the economy, for example advocating for boycotts against Armenian goods and shutting down the Public Debt Administration.
 Post revolutionary success gave way to a pragmatic economic policy.
 Other than encouragement of domestic production projects, the CUP largely followed a liberal economic policy to Mehmed Cavid's designs, resulting in a large increase in foreign investment between 1908 and 1913 despite the volatility of the Ottoman Empire's international standing.
-When it came to the strike actions, the committee sided with the capitalists to suppress labour and the guilds (guilds were abolished in 1913).
+When it came to strike actions implemented by Ottoman workers after the revolution, the committee sided with the capitalists to suppress labour and the guilds (guilds were abolished in 1913).
 For the countryside, the CUP did not attempt land redistribution or end the practice of sharecropping, though they did encourage the modernization of agriculture.

-However following the radicalization of the CUP post-Balkan Wars, the committee switched back to extremist rhetoric in the economy, advocating for Muslim Turkish domination of the economy at the expense of non-Muslim and non-domestic business.
+However, following the radicalization of the CUP post-Balkan Wars, the committee switched back to extremist rhetoric in the economy, advocating for Muslim Turkish domination of the economy at the expense of non-Muslim and non-domestic business.
 After signing a secret alliance with Germany, the Ottoman government announced the suspension of its debt payments.
 With the Great Powers distracted as World War I began, on 1 October, the Ottoman Empire unilaterally abolished the capitulations.
 Import tariffs were reformed to apply to specific goods in place of the previous ad valorem regime.
 The July 1914 Law on the Encouragement of Industry was a protectionist measure to prefer Ottoman products even if they were 10% more expensive than an equivalent import.
 These protectionist measures took inspiration of Alexander Parvus, a Marxist economist close to the Unionists who advocated for the construction of a strong embryonic bourgeoisie.
 19th century German industrialization was to be the example of Ottoman industrialists.
 Another architect of National Economy was Kara Kemal Bey, the CUP Istanbul party-boss and head of the Special Trade Commission [Heyet-i Mahsusa-i Ticariye].